SQLStreamStore/docs/docs/hal.md

 ###Read Stream Metadata

 The stream metadata resource (`/streams/{streamId}/metadata`) contains information about a stream's metadata - well known properties include `maxCount`, which is the maximum number of messages allowed in the stream, and `maxAge`, the maximum age of a message in seconds.
-Any additional metadata that was written to the stream will also be inlcluded here.
+Any additional metadata that was written to the stream will also be included here.

 Unlike other urls, this url is subject to change and is therefore _not_ bookmarkable.